-- 1 Crime Statistics Agency, 2019 - 2 Victorian Child and Adolescent Monitoring System, 2019
+- 1. Crime Statistics Agency, 2019 - 2.
+Victorian Child and Adolescent Monitoring System, 2019

-Since 2014-15, the rates of family violence have increased across the City of Boroondara, although by comparison, are lower than to the Victorian average.
-Data from the Inner Eastern Metropolitan region of which Boroondara is a part, details that in 2018, approximately one in eight students from years 5 to 9 reported experiencing bullying, with cyber bullying being the main form.
+Since 2014-15, the rates of family violence have been increasing across the City of Boroondara, although by comparison, are lower compared to the Victorian average.
+Data from the Inner Eastern metropolitan region of which Boroondara is a part of, details in 2018 approximately one in eight students from years 5 to 9 reported experiencing bullying, with cyber bullying being the main form.

 Being safe and having trusted adults is very important for a young person's development.
-Although above the Victorian average, 71% of young people in the Inner Eastern Metropolitan region reported they had a trusted adult in their lives, which is concerning as nearly one third did not have a trusted adult in their lives.
+Although above the Victorian average, just 71% young people in the inner eastern metropolitan region reported they had a trusted adult in their lives which is concerning as nearly one third did not have a trusted adult in their lives.